Qazeer/InfoSec-Notes/DFIR/Windows/TTPs_Analysis/Timestomping.md

 `MACB` timestamps from the `$STANDARD_INFORMATION` attribute are conveniently the ones (generally) displayed by the `Windows Explorer`.

+For more information on Windows timestamps, refer to the `[DFIR] Windows - Artefacts - Timestamps` note.

+### Timestomping detection

+Most of timestomping detections below rely on information stored in the `$MFT` file.
+Refer to the `[DFIR] Windows - MFT` note for more information on how to parse the `$MFT` artefact.

+###### MFT $STANDARD_INFORMATION vs $FILENAME

+Timestomping can be detected by comparing the `$STANDARD_INFORMATION` and `$FILENAME` timestamps of a given file in the `MFT`.
+Indeed, if the timestamps from `$STANDARD_INFORMATION` (easily modifiable) are older than the `$FILENAME` timestamps (not (easily) modifiable), the file timestamps may have been timestomped.

+This detection method is however prone to false-positives as some applications or installers may modify the `$STANDARD_INFORMATION` timestamps.

+`MFTECmd` can be used to parse the `MFT` of a `NTFS` volume and automatically highlight the files having `$STANDARD_INFORMATION` timestamps older than their `$FILENAME` timestamps.

+###### UsnJrnl records

+Data from the `UsnJrnl` artefact may reveal recent operations on timestomped files.
+For instance, a `USN_REASON_FILE_CREATE` record logged in the `UsnJrnl` for a seemingly older file could be an indicator of timestomping.

+Additionally, an `USN_REASON_BASIC_INFO_CHANGE` (+ `USN_REASON_CLOSE`) record
+would be logged in the `UsnJrnl` following the timestomping of a file.
+The presence of such indicator is however not necessarily a strong indicator of timestomping as many other attributes change would also trigger a similar record to be logged in the `UsnJrnl`.

+This detection method is however prone to false-negatives as the `UsnJrnl` has usually limited historical data.

+Refer to the `[DFIR] Windows - UsnJrnl` note for more information on how to parse the `UsnJrnl` artefact.

+###### MFT $STANDARD_INFORMATION timestamps precision

+The timestomping tool used may have limitation on the time precision they it for timestomped timestamps.
+For example, the tool may only allow precision down to the second level, while the `$STANDARD_INFORMATION` timestamps are precise down to the ten millionths of a second.
+In such case, the timestomped timestamps will be padded with zeros in place of the actual milli-seconds:
+`YYYY-MM-DD hh:mm:ss.0000000`.

+This detection method is however prone to false-positives as some utilities or file formats, such as file-archives, may truncate timestamps down the second level.

+###### MFT entry numbers

+`$MFT` entry numbers grow sequentially, with older files generally having lower entry numbers than more recent files.
+The `$MFT` entry numbers should thus grow linearly with the `$STANDARD_INFORMATION` created / birth timestamp (with usual exceptions in the days-range: files older by a few days may have slightly higher entry numbers than relatively more recent files).

+This detection method is however prone to false-positives as `$MFT` entry numbers of deleted files may be re-used (especially for `NTFS` partitions on SSDs).

 --------------------------------------------------------------------------------

 ### References

 https://dfir.ru/2021/01/10/standard_information-vs-file_name/

 https://medium.com/@bromiley/a-journey-into-ntfs-part-4-f2865c39ac83

 https://www.andreafortuna.org/2017/10/06/macb-times-in-windows-forensic-analysis/

 https://www.sans.org/security-resources/posters/windows-forensic-analysis/170/download

 https://www.sans.org/blog/digital-forensics-detecting-time-stamp-manipulation/

 https://www.osforensics.com/faqs-and-tutorials/how-to-scan-ntfs-i30-entries-deleted-files.html

 https://alexsta-cybersecurity.com/how-to-detect-timestomping-on-a-windows-system/

 https://www.sans.org/blog/ntfs-i30-index-attributes-evidence-of-deleted-and-overwritten-files/

 https://www.youtube.com/watch?v=XzoYNOlJ37s